The Merseyside Community Rehabilitation Company (M CRC) protects your community by reducing re-offending.

 M CRC is one of five CRCs run by Purple Futures, a partnership led by Interserve and that also includes charities and social enterprises.
 Purple Futures provides probation and rehabilitation services on behalf of the Ministry of Justice (MoJ) in five areas of the UK.
 To find out more about Interserve, click here.

 The CRCs were launched following the Government’s Transforming Rehabilitation reforms that came into effect in 2015.
 The reform created 21 CRCs to supervise offenders assessed as posing either a low or medium risk of committing a serious crime.
-The legislation also established a National Probation Service to supervise high risk offenders.
+The legislation also established a National Probation Service (NPS) to supervise high risk offenders.
+Together with the NPS, we provide probation services to reduce re-offending across our region.

 Purple Futures successfully bid for the contracts to deliver rehabilitation services in five contract areas: Merseyside; Merseyside; West Yorkshire; Humberside, Lincolnshire & North Yorkshire and the Hampshire & Isle of Wight.